Using Social Media for Your Business? Here’s what you need to know…

 Learn & adapt

 Social Media takes time and effort, it doesn’t work right away.
-You need to post regularly and create a followers base first of all.
+You need to post regularly and create a follower base first of all.
 Then you need to find out what your audience likes and give them more of that.
-For that purpose, it might be a good idea to go back through your posts on a regular basis and try to analyse.
-What kinds of posts got the most likes or shares; what topics were they on; what time were they posted at; etc. Try to adapt your future posts based on your observations.
+For that purpose, it might be a good idea to go back through your posts on a regular basis and try to analyse them.
+What kinds of posts got the most likes or shares; what topics were they on; what time were they posted; etc. Try to adapt your future posts based on your observations.

 Whether you are B2B or B2C, you need to remember that Social Media is not a shop where you lay out your products, people don’t go in there looking for something to buy.
 It’s a place that people check out to see something funny or interesting, to get some distraction and to socialise to an extent.
 Don’t push your services (or products for that matter), post what people care about and what they want to see.
 Remember: provide for the people and the people will provide for you.